 You may have heard of Vitamin D, but do you really know what it is or why it is so important ... especially this time of year?

-Something to think about is that at least 60-70% of Americans are deficient in Vitamin D.
+Something to think about is that roughly 60-70% of Americans are deficient in Vitamin D.

 I know, when I first saw this number I was shocked too.